Top 12 Reasons Why Muhammad Ali Is Forever “The Greatest”

 4. An All-Time Great Competitor: When it came to competing, Ali was ‘old-school.’
 Which is to say, that while much of what Ali brought to boxing was new and unique, when it came to his chosen profession, Ali was not so different from the great battlers of decades past who loved to fight, loved to win, and wanted to prove themselves against the best competition available.
 It just so happens that Ali came along during the heavyweight division’s Golden Age; never before or since have their been so many big, tough, capable boxers in that weight class and Ali fought them all.
 He ducked no one; he demanded no catch-weights; he didn’t wait for anyone to get old or stale.
 Instead, the second anyone challenged him or questioned his supremacy, he responded as all truly great competitors do and sought to prove himself again.

 3. George Foreman: There is no doubt about the ring greatness of Big George Foreman.
-Any sensible ranking of the greatest heavyweight champions of all-time has to put him in the top five (and Liston and Frazier in the top 10), and in 1974 he was regarded, like Sonny Liston before him, as something close to superhuman.
+Any sensible ranking of the greatest heavyweight champions of all-time has to put him in the top ten, and in 1974 he was regarded, like Sonny Liston before him, as unbeatable.
 Boxing insiders knew he was mortal and some gave the cagey Ali a decent chance to pull off a huge upset in 1974, but almost none were picking Muhammad outright, while many fans of “The Greatest” feared for Ali’s life.
 After all, the two formidable heavyweights who had beaten Ali and given him his toughest fights, Frazier and Norton, had been demolished with ease by Foreman.
 How could an ageing Ali defeat a younger, stronger and more powerful opponent?
 And yet he did.
 It remains one of the most significant matches in boxing history for both Ali’s performance and its many cultural and political implications.
 This is the great triumph that transformed Muhammad Ali from a famous boxer and an important figure in the Civil Rights and anti-war movements, to a genuine living legend.